 Marking Items Done & TopicsJune 16, 2019

 When you are trying to get a project done getting your stakeholders to focus is key.
-The design has been approved and the last you want is to introduce the ability to change something that is baked.
-One of the key aspects of any review is to focus in on what you actually want to...
+The design has been approved and the last thing you want is to introduce the ability to change something that is baked.
+One of the key aspects of any review is to focus in on what you actually want...

 Where am I heading?April 2, 2019